Amish broccoli salad is a heavenly combination of crunchy broccoli and cauliflower in a rich and creamy dressing.

 - Amish broccoli salad tastes best when cold.
 Be sure to make it at least 2 hours before serving.
 Apart from the coolness, chilling it beforehand also allows the flavors to marry.

-- If you’re cutting back on calories, make a lighter version of salad by reducing the amount of sugar, cheese, and bacon.
+- If you’re cutting back on calories, make a lighter version.
+Reduce the amount of sugar, cheese, and bacon.

 - Do not use a food processor to cut up the broccoli and cauliflower.
 You’ll end up with super tiny, almost ground veggies!
 Cut them with a knife into small, bite-sized pieces.
 Do not discard the center stems connecting the florets – those are edible.